 - Computer and software systems

-Together with inspection services, an engineering insurance policy can cover many risks.
+Together with inspection services, professional engineer insurance can cover many risks.
 The most common type of inspection is the inspection of lifting equipment or pressurized equipment in the workplace.
 It is crucial for safety that this equipment complies with statutory regulations and requirements.

-Lifting equipment usually includes a forklift, an escalator, passenger or goods lift, hoist, crane or good trolley, or basically anything that can lift goods or people.
+Lifting equipment usually includes a forklift, an escalator, passenger or goods lift, hoist, crane or goods trolley — basically anything that can lift goods or people.
 On the other hand, pressurized equipment most commonly includes a compressor or boiler (hot water boilers, steam equipment, and boilers such as café boilers).

 That said, engineer insurance ensures that you satisfy the health and safety requirements on-site.
 Business owners who fail to comply with these requirements are at a bigger risk of being personally exposed to legal actions due to various breaches and financial compensations for injuries.